Holiday adventures in Weymouth (Day 1): Jellyfish and Castles

 The journey there: Managing energy

 My point here is that it helps to recognise that something like a holiday that you do only once or twice a year is made up of lots of activities that you do quite regularly.
-Therefore over the course of the year you can practice making those activities easier and applying this experience to your holiday so that you have a better holiday due to the experience gained throughout the year.
-Which means in the end all the frustration that comes with learning while earning becomes worth it.
+Therefore, over the course of the year, you can practice making those activities easier and applying this experience to your holiday so that you have a better holiday due to the experience gained throughout the year.
+This means in the end, all the frustration that comes with learning while earning becomes worth it.

 Restoring our energy: Let’s explore!!!

-Experience has taught me that the best thing to do after a long drive is get moving because you often have more energy than you realise and getting out moving gets your blood flowing and restores your energy.
-It is counterintuitive because you would think that tiredness would mean you are tired but the truth is that how you feel is so often not how you are it is just your perception.
+Experience has taught me that the best thing to do after a long drive is get moving.
+You often have more energy than you realise, and getting out moving gets your blood flowing and restores your energy.
+It is counterintuitive because you would think that tiredness would mean you are tired, but the truth is that how you feel is so often not how you are; it is just your perception.

 Over the years I have come to look on this part of the holiday as merely a long commute.
 If you think about it most of us drive to work for half an hour or more each way then fit a full day of work in the middle and over time we just get used to it.
 Today’s journey is just a more extended version and we do variations of this throughout the year.

-On our daily commute, few of us take along so much luggage as we do on holiday but throughout the year most of us transport things from one place to another.
-When you buy furniture for example you might have to manage the delivery which can involve a long drive along with the challenges of packing and unpacking the items into the car and even assembling and disassembling what you have transported at either end.
+Few of us take along as much luggage on our daily commute as we do on holiday, but throughout the year, most of us transport things from one place to another.
+When you buy furniture, for example, you might have to manage the delivery, which can involve a long drive, along with the challenges of packing and unpacking the items into the car and even assembling and disassembling what you have transported at either end.

-With this in mind I used to give in to the feeling of tiredness after a long day at work or a long commute but years ago I discovered that if I just got up and went out, even for five minutes, I would quickly feel more refreshed and want to go do something.
-Once I learnt this I realised how much I missed out on over the years because no one had told me how to get my energy back.
+With this in mind, I used to give in to the feeling of tiredness after a long day at work or a long commute, but years ago, I discovered that if I just got up and went out, even for five minutes, I would quickly feel more refreshed and want to go do something.
+Once I learnt this, I realised how much I had missed out on over the years because no one had told me how to get my energy back.

 So while Mummy unpacked I took little one off to explore for an hour before we found somewhere for dinner.
 Luckily enough for us, we did not have to go very far to find something to enjoy.
 After a little exploring, we found a small beach 5 minutes away where we could unwind and get in the holiday spirit.